Prussian Crusade: Initial Teutonic campaigns

 After receiving or forging the claim to Culmerland in 1230, Hermann von Salza dispatched Conrad von Landsberg as his envoy with a small force of seven Teutonic Knights and 70–100 squires and sergeants to Masovia as a vanguard.
 They took possession of Vogelsang (German for "bird song"), a castle being built by Conrad opposite the future Thorn (Toruń).
 Other sources indicate that two knights constructed Vogelsang in 1229, but were killed by Prussians soon after.
 Soon after arriving at Vogelsang, Conrad von Landsberg began ordering small raids against pagans on the south side of the Vistula, a region that was relatively safe with a mixed Christian and pagan population.
 Reinforcements began arriving at Vogelsang after the castle's completion.
 Led by Hermann Balk, a force numbering twenty knights and 200 sergeants arrived in 1230.

 While the earlier Polish expeditions had usually marched eastward into the Prussian wilderness, the Order focused in the west to establish fortresses along the Vistula River.
 They campaigned annually whenever crusading knights from the west arrived.
 The early campaigns were primarily composed of Polish, German, and Pomeranian crusaders, as well as some Prussian militiamen auxiliaries.
-The Polish and Pomerellian dukes proved essential through their providing of troops and bases.
+The Polish and Pomerelian dukes proved essential through their providing of troops and bases.
 Most of the secular crusaders would return to their homes after the end of the campaigns, leaving the monastic Teutonic Knights the task of consolidating the gains and garrisoning the newly built forts, most of which were small and made of timber.
 Some secular Polish knights were granted vacant territories, especially in Culmerland, although most of the conquered territory was retained by the Teutonic Order.
 Colonists from the Holy Roman Empire began to immigrate eastward, allowing the foundation of a new town each year, many of which were granted Kulm law.

 The crusaders began campaigning against the neighboring Pomesanians and their leader Pepin.
 Advancing from Nessau (Nieszawa) with the aid of Conrad of Masovia, Balk took control of ruins at modern Toruń and advanced toward the pagan-occupied Rogów.
 A local Prussian captain defected and handed that castle to the crusaders, who then destroyed the Prussian fort of Quercz or Gurske.
-The defecting captain then tricked Pipin into being captured by the Knights, ending Prussian resistance in the Culmerland.
+The defecting captain then tricked Pepin into being captured by the Knights, ending Prussian resistance in the Culmerland.
 By 1232, the Knights had established or rebuilt fortresses at Culm (Chełmno) and Thorn.
 Pope Gregory IX called for reinforcements, which included 5,000 veterans under the leadership of the Burgrave of Magdeburg.